containers/podman.io_old/README.md

 The website runs on GitHub Pages via [Jekyll](https://jekyllrb.com/) to make it as convenient as possible for you to contribute.

+### Testing locally

+You can test locally by first running `bundle install` and then start the server by doing: `bundle exec jekyll s`.

+Then browse to http://127.0.0.1:4000 to view your changes.

 Before you start, please verify that you've an entry for yourself in the top level _config.yml file in the `authors` section.
 Your entry should look like the following example.
 Please note if you do not have a gravatar, a twitter account or simply don't want to share a particular field, just leave the field blank or completely remove the particular line.